Handle Operators in String Theory: Riemann Surfaces

 A general variation of (\ref{eq:w-gen2}) in turn yields,

 so in the particular case that the variations are generated by reparametrisations (\ref{eq:s->s'=s+e}), and taking (\ref{eq:dJ-rep}) into account, it is not hard to see that (\ref{eq:delta dw}) is satisfied when $\delta w(\sigma)\equiv w'(\sigma)-w(\sigma)=-\epsilon^a\partial_aw(\sigma)$, which is the infinitesimal version of (\ref{eq:w's'=ws}).
-Therefore, successive compositions of infinitesimal reparametrisations will generate the finite transformation rule (\ref{eq:w's'=ws}), and so it is indeed consistent to assume $w(\sigma)$ transforms as a scalar under general coordinate reparametrisations, $\sigma\rightarrow \sigma'(\sigma)$.
+Therefore, successive compositions of infinitesimal reparametrisations will generate the finite transformation rule (\ref{eq:w's'=ws}), and so it is indeed consistent to assume $w(\sigma)$ transforms as a scalar under general coordinate reparametrisations, $\sigma\mapsto \sigma'(\sigma)$ (at least modulo U(1)).
+Regarding the remaining U(1), let us make the base point, $\sigma_1$, manifest again by writing $w(\sigma)$ as $w_{\sigma_1}(\sigma)$, and notice that if we replace $w_{\sigma_1}(\sigma)\rightarrow e^{i\theta(\sigma_1)}w_{\sigma_1}(\sigma)$, the defining differential equation (\ref{eq:w-gen2}) remains invariant and so the phase cannot be determined uniquely by this defining equation.
+In fact, by Hopf's index theorem the real phase $\theta(\sigma_1)$ cannot be gauged away globally, so $w_{\sigma_1}(\sigma)$ at best can be taken to transform as a scalar modulo U(1) phase rotations (we will elaborate on this in detail in Sec.~\ref{sec:WB}, see the discussion associated to (\ref{eq:Ipi=chi}) there).